Celebrity Big Brother (British TV series) series 20: Sarah Harding

 Sarah Harding was a British singer and actress, known for being a member of the girl group Girls Aloud, which she won a place in following her appearance on the ITV television talent show Popstars: The Rivals in 2002.
 During her time in the group, they picked up one BRIT award and had four number one singles.
 However the group split in 2013, and Sarah launched a solo career.
 As an actress she played Joni Preston in the ITV soap opera Coronation Street in 2015.
 In 2016 she took part in the third series of The Jump.
 She entered the house on Day 1.
 On Day 25, it was announced that Sarah had won the series.
 She died on 5 September 2021 from breast cancer.

 Shaun Williamson

 Shaun Williamson is a British actor and singer, known for playing Barry Evans in the BBC soap opera EastEnders between 1994 and 2004.
 He entered the house on Day 1.
 He was evicted on Day 23, via the backdoor having received the fewest votes to win.

 Trisha Paytas

-Trisha Paytas is an American internet personality, model, actor and singer, known for their YouTube channel "blndsundoll4mj", which currently has over five million subscribers and a billion views.
-Their internet fame has led them to have appearances on television shows, including Modern Family and Dr. Phil.
-They have also appeared in Eminem's "We Made You" music video and the video for Amy Winehouse's "Tears Dry on Their Own" as well as having a music career of their own.
-They entered the house on Day 1.
+Trisha Paytas is an American internet personality, model, actor and singer, known for her YouTube channel "blndsundoll4mj", which currently has over five million subscribers and a billion views.
+Her internet fame has led her to have appearances on television shows, including Modern Family and Dr. Phil.
+She also appeared in Eminem's "We Made You" music video and the video for Amy Winehouse's "Tears Dry on Their Own" as well as having a music career of her own.
+She entered the house on Day 1.
 On Day 11, Trisha walked from the house.